 when we pay VAT and file our annual tax return.

 In addition, we use the business analytics service

-analysis.
-They also have details of customer purchasing history.
+for internal business analysis.
+They also have details of customer

 Data Processing Agreement